 Jets' Marcus Maye: Questionable for Sunday

-Maye (foot) is listed as questionable for Sunday's game at Jacksonville, Darryl Slater of NJ.com reports.
+Maye (ankle/foot) is listed as questionable for Sunday's game against the Broncos, Darryl Slater of NJ.com reports.

-Maye was inactive for last Thursday's loss to the Browns and was a limited participant at practice this week to earn the questionable tag.
-Doug Middleton (knee/finger) filled in at free safety for the Jets last week, but he is also listed as questionable.
+Maye was a limited participant at practice this week to earn the questionable tag, and was active for last week's loss to the Jaguars after being listed as questionable.
+Doug Middleton would fill in at free safety for the Jets if May is unable to suit up.

 More News